Frequently Asked Questions

 The numbers vary from year to year but usually about 10-20 apply.
 The number we accept is based on students’ qualifications and fit with the goals of the program.
-In some years we’ve accepted as few as 2 students and other years as many as 5.
+In some years, we’ve accepted as few as two students and other years as many as five.

 While many of our students are enrolled full-time, we do have students who are enrolled on a part-time basis.
-Most of our courses are offered in the evening (e.g., 5pm) so that students who are working are able to attend classes.
+Most of our courses are offered in the evenings so that students who are working during the day are able to attend classes.